osungmin/SoMoBench/README.md

-# SomoBench
+# SoMoBench
-Benchmark datasets for machine learning in soil moisture modeling
+Observation-based benchmark dataset for soil moisture modeling with machine learning

 # What is SomoBench